 Everyone is offering a free trial.
 You want to convert?
 Train them.
 Make it as easy as possible.
 I observed a focus group recently use the mobile apps.
 They are not as intuitive as the companies think!

 This is a large opportunity for the sector.
 The services are needed.
 Can the sector rise to the challenge?

 Want to hear what the secret shopper experience was like for UCaaS?
-There will be a webinar on March 31 at noon Eastern time.
-Register HERE.
+Get the slides and mp3 from the webinar on March 31.
+Register HERE to get the webinar materials.